qualmless/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 Include Features here

-Search by location, request to add entry (added on backend once checked against database)
+Search by location. request to add entry (added on backend once checked against database). a user login probably makes sense for the entry requests. perhaps each login is tied to one entry. the clients need the functionality to search, not the stylists.

 ### Technologies
 Include Technologies here

+Java, Spring Boot, MySQL, Hibernate, Thymeleaf templates, HTML, CSS, JavaScript

 ### What I'll Have to Learn
 Include what you will need to learn here

+fuck idunno yet tbh

 ### Project Tracker
-Link to your Trello board here https://trello.com/invite/b/SBIjG1Yp/a227fe6b9c93f33c6eb1002c87d8c0ad/liftoff
+Link to your Trello board here

+https://trello.com/invite/b/SBIjG1Yp/a227fe6b9c93f33c6eb1002c87d8c0ad/liftoff